CIDQ

-The Council for Interior Design Qualification (CIDQ) is independent of state and provincial credentialing bodies and provides the North American public with means to identify interior designers who have demonstrated the minimum level of competence needed to practice interior design.
-In fulfillment of this purpose, CIDQ provides a professional examination in interior design.
-The majority of the examination covers those aspects of the practice of interior design that affect the public's health, life style and welfare.
+The Council for Interior Design Qualification (CIDQ), independent of state and provincial credentialing bodies, provides the North American public with means to identify interior designers who have demonstrated the minimum level of competence needed to practice interior design.
+CIDQ offers a professional examination in interior design, and covers those aspects of the practice of interior design that affect the public's health, life style and welfare.

 About CIDQ

-CIDQ is an organization of regulatory boards and provincial associations in the United States and Canada whose core purpose is to protect the health, life safety and welfare of the public by establishing standards of competence in the practice of interior design.
-CIDQ serves to identify to the public those interior designers who have met the minimum standards for professional practice by passing the NCIDQ Examination.
+CIDQ is an organization of regulatory boards and provincial associations in the United States and Canada.
+Its core purpose is to protect the health, life, safety, and welfare of the public by establishing standards of competence in the practice of interior design.
+CIDQ serves to enable the public to identify interior designers who have met the minimum standards for professional practice by passing the NCIDQ Examination.
 Completion of the NCIDQ Examination recognizes that an individual has met minimum competency standards for the practice of interior design.

 Passage of the exam is a requirement for licensure in all CIDQ member jurisdictions.
-The exam also serves as a qualifier for professional membership within interior design organizations and, for non-affiliates, represents a voluntary individual accomplishment.
+The exam also serves as a qualifier for professional membership within interior design organizations, and represents a voluntary individual accomplishment for non-affiliates.